 Can I claim for any losses from an insurer?

-What if I continue to travel regardless of the advice?
+What if I travel to parts of Tunisia against the advice?

-If you decide to travel independently, despite the advice, then you will find that your insurance cover is invalid from many insurers, so ensure you check this before you travel.
+If you decide to visit areas which are advised against, you will find that your insurance cover is invalid from all companies.